Skip to Content

 Best Pumpkins to Use for Candied Pumpkin

 In Mexico, candied pumpkin is usually made with calabaza de Castilla, a light-colored Winter squash with a tough rind.
 Cooks used to drill holes in the tough rind to allow the sugar syrup to penetrate.
-You can use any type of Winter squash to make this dish, but if the rind is tough poke it a few times with a knife (no drill required).

 The Calabaza is a West Indian type of winter squash, with a sweet flavor and very firm texture.
 It looks similar to an American pumpkin, but the flavor more closely resembles butternut or acorn squash.
 They are very popular in the Caribbean and Central and South America.

-I used a variety of Winter squash called Long Island Cheese, as it has bright orange flesh and a smooth, dense texture.
 Most Winter squash will work for this recipe.
 I would just avoid the kind of pumpkins sold for carving jack o’ lanterns.
 They are not the best in flavor.

 Long Island Cheese variety of Winter Squash.